Francisco Pareja

-Francisco Pareja (c.
-1570 – June 25, 1628) was a Franciscan missionary in Spanish Florida, where he was primarily assigned to San Juan del Puerto.
+Francisco Pareja, OFM (c.
+1570 – June 25, 1628) was a Franciscan missionary in Spanish Florida, where he was primarily assigned to Mission San Juan del Puerto.
 The Spaniard became a spokesman for the Franciscan community to the Spanish and colonial governments, was a leader among the missionaries, and served as custodio for the community in Florida.
 After the Franciscan organization was promoted to a provincia (province), Pareja was elected by his fellow missionaries as provincial in 1616.

 His primary historical importance was as a linguist: he developed the first writing system for the American Indian Timucua language.
 In 1612 he published the first book in an indigenous language of the United States, a catechism in Spanish and Timucua.
 From 1612 to 1627, he published eight other works in Spanish and Timucua, for the use of his teaching brothers; six of his works survive.
 He taught Timucuans to read and write within six months.

-The first church in what is now the United States was founded in St. Augustine, Fla., by Fray Francisco de Pareja in 1560, - but there were many Spanish churches in America a half century earlier yet.
+The first church in what is now the contiguous United States was founded in St. Augustine, Florida, by Pareja in 1560.